Fjolfrin/rust-tutorial/A. Fundamentals/README.md

 3. **variables:** Experimentation with variable types in Rust.
 4. **functions:** Experimentation with function declaration and structure in Rust.
 5. **control_flow:** Experimentation with control flow (if statements, repetition loops) in Rust.
+6. **ownership:** Exploring ownership and memory mechanics in Rust.